 “Do not do to others what you do not want done to yourself.”

-These Confucius quotes well-represent the nature of Confucius’s moral doctrine…
+These Confucius quotes represent the nature of his moral doctrine and timeless wisdom for better living.

 — Hannah Hutyra